Social proof is informational social influence. It’s a psychological and social phenomenon powered by the ‘wisdom of the crowd’.

 By showcasing the success story from happy customers who love your product!

-You can find the most popular forms of social proof are all over company websites.
+You can find the most popular forms of social proof all over company websites.

-Customer reviews and product ratings help a potential customer understand existing customers’ positive experiences to help them make decisions.
+Customer reviews and product ratings help potential customers understand existing customers’ positive experiences to help them make decisions.
 In fact, the average customer reads 10 online reviews before making a purchase.

-“As seen in” sections gives social credibility to someone or something.
+“As seen in” sections gives social credibility to someone or something by including media mentions or special features.
 (Think, ‘if that moisturizer was good enough to be in Vogue, it’s certainly good enough to be in my skincare routine!’ or ‘if Dell, MAC Cosmetics, and Toyota are all using AI, there must be something to it.’)

-Then there’s celebrity social proof or expert social proof (also sometimes referred to as influencer marketing) — an endorsement or testimonial from celebrities, a well-known industry expert, or influencer that helps build authority for a brand or a particular offering.
-(Think, ‘if Tom Brady wears these shoes, they must be worth the money!’)
+Celebrity social proof or expert social proof (also sometimes referred to as influencer marketing)— is when a product or service gets an endorsement or testimonial from a celebrity, a well-known industry expert, or social media influencer with hundreds of thousands of followers which helps build authority for a brand or a particular offering.
+(Think, ‘if Tom Brady wears these shoes, they must be worth the money!’).
+This can be in the form of a social media post, a quote from an expert on the product page, an online review, or a video testimonial.
+If a notable figure or expert in the industry endorses a product, it builds merit, and potential customers are more likely to trust it.

 They highlight a product attribute relevant to that particular shopper, or emphasize popularity within a group or location.